NthUniversity/how-containers-and-gpus/module-05-nvidia-nim.md

 ## Serving the model

 When happy with configuration of container, run it in 'detached' mode

+Note: If you launced a new ssh session, you will need to set NIM Cache variable again with:

+`export LOCAL_NIM_CACHE=~/.cache/nim`

 ```
 docker run -d \